v6d-io/v6d/docs/notes/developers/build-from-source.rst

 Dependencies on MacOS
 ~~~~~~~~~~~~~~~~~~~~~

-Vineyard has been tests on MacOS as well, the dependencies can be installed using :code:`brew`:
+Vineyard has been tested on MacOS as well, the dependencies can be installed using :code:`brew`:

 .. code:: shell